 Review the risk factors for colorectal cancer, as well as American Cancer Society screening guidelines for average-risk and high-risk patients.

 Download this PDF presentation about colorectal cancer.
 Speaker's notes can be turned on or off by selecting the layer function in the left toolbar of the PDF.
 If you want to add information specific to your community or practice, we suggest doing so in the form of handouts.
+The abridged version provides a less detailed overview that could be presented in about 20 minutes.

 Find tools to help you in your practice, such as screening and follow-up reminder letters for your patients, information on Medicare benefits, and a link to the Society’s journal CA: A Cancer Journal for Clinicians.